department-of-veterans-affairs/lighthouse-charon/README.md

 - `408` if any RPC times out.
 - `500` if MPI call fails or unexpected errors occur.

-### Vistalink "invoke RPC" flow
+### Charon "invoke RPC" flow

-The Charon API will determine the VistA instances to involve in the request based on the `target` specification of the request.
+Charon will determine the VistA instances to involve in the request based on the `target` specification of the request.
 VistA instances will be invoked in parallel.

 ![flow](src/plantuml/vistalink-api-flow.png)